Parx Shippensburg Casino Plans Upgrade With Live Table Games In Pennsylvania

 The Road Ahead For Parx Shippensburg

-Traditional table games, on the other hand, provide a social setting as patrons sit around the green felt, chatting with dealers and feeling the rush of chips clinking or the wheel turning in real time.
+Traditional table games, on the other hand, offer a social setting as patrons gather around the green felt, chatting with dealers and experiencing the thrill of chips clinking or the wheel spinning in real time.

-Parx Shippensburg's proposed changes aim to tap into growing demand for that classic vibe.
+Parx Shippensburg's proposed changes aim to tap into the growing demand for that classic vibe.

 The plan involves scrapping the 48 electronic terminals and installing 12 live tables with 72 player positions.